patsprice/https-github.com-bretfisher-container.training/slides/shared/swarm-vs-k8s.md

 --

-  - DockerCon: People love Swarm *and* Kubernetes for different reasons.
-Mostly developer audience
+  - DockerCon: People love Swarm *and* Kubernetes for different reasons

 --